matthannigan/crop/syllabus.md

 ### About Matt Hannigan

 Matt Hannigan is a co-founder of The Sprout Fund and currently serves as its Deputy Director & Vice President.
 The Sprout Fund is Pittsburgh’s leading agency supporting innovative ideas, catalyzing community change, and making our region a better place to live, work, play, and raise a family.
 Matt helped start Sprout in 2001 while receiving his MSPPM degree from Heinz College.
-Since then, Matt has been involved in the creation and implementation of all of Sprout’s major programs, which have provided catalytic support for more than 1,000 community-based projects through nearly $7 million of investments.
+Since then, Matt has been involved in the creation and implementation of all of Sprout’s major programs, which have provided catalytic support for hundreds of community-based projects through millions of dollars of investments.

 Matt provides oversight for Sprout’s principal program areas, actively participates in fundraising, program development, and planning, and maintains primary responsibility for overseeing the finances and business operations of the organization.
 Through his work at Sprout, Matt has developed a keen interest in decisionmaking processes and fostering civic innovation through grantmaking.

 From 2005 to 2011, Matt was an adjunct teaching assistant for the program evaluation course (90-823) at Heinz College.
 Creating Result-Oriented Programs was created to provide the key concepts of program evaluation and other insights from a decade of work in Pittsburgh’s nonprofit community in a half-semester setting.
+It has been offered continuously, twice each year, since the 2011–12 academic year.

 ## Course Schedule